Idearia/WordPress-AI-Commander/README.md

    - `password`: Your WordPress application password
 3. You can now use the collection to test the REST API endpoints

+## License

+This plugin is licensed under the GNU General Public License version 2 (GPLv2) or, at your option, any later version.
+You should have received a copy of the GNU General Public License along with this plugin.
+If not, see <https://www.gnu.org/licenses/>.

 ## To do

 Important features to add: